wrmungas/Game-Engine/README.md

-# Game-Engine
+# Block Engine
-Repository for code and design documents related to my game engine development.
+Repository for code and design documents related to my voxel game engine.

 For a discussion of the engine's design rationale / methodology, including the goals of the engine, the organization of components, and the coding style conventions